 Capricorn Coast Parking

-Council has recommenced regulated (timed) parking in Yeppoon CBD from 3rd August 2020 after it was suspended for a period of time due to COVID-19.
-Paid parking around the Yeppoon Lagoon remains suspended until further notice.
+Council has recommenced regulated (timed) parking in Yeppoon CBD from 3 August 2020 after it was suspended for a period of time due to COVID-19.
+Paid parking around the Yeppoon Lagoon will be reinstated from 5 October 2020.

 In the interest of improving customer experience, reducing carbon emissions and alleviating traffic congestion, Livingstone Shire Council have implemented parking technology to make parking around Yeppoon Town Centre and the area surrounding Yeppoon Lagoon a breeze.